MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 In this lab, you will use Azure Batch and Batch Shipyard to process a pair of text files containing the manuscripts for the novels "A Tale of Two Cities" and "War of the Worlds" and generate .ogg sound files from the text files.

 **Note**: Azure Batch Shipyard is constantly being refined and improved.
-If you work this lab on your laptop and it fails at any point (especially [Exercise 6](#Exercise6)), try creating a Linux VM and running the lab in the VM.
+If you work this lab on your laptop and it fails at any point, try creating a Linux VM and running the lab in the VM.
 You will find instructions for creating a Linux VM in Azure at https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal.

 <a name="Objectives"></a>
 ### Objectives: